Course Outline

 • Access to a computer or tablet with a reliable internet connection.

-• No prior expertise in holding structures is necessary.
+• No prior experience with holding structures is necessary.

 Audience

-• Business owners and entrepreneurs seeking to enhance their corporate and tax strategies for government and private sector operations.
+• Business owners and entrepreneurs seeking to enhance their corporate and tax strategies.

-• Professionals engaged in strategic planning and business management for government entities and organizations.
+• Professionals engaged in strategic planning and business management.

 8 Hours